razorbacks/ubuntu-authentication/shibboleth/README.md

 Download the Metadata from `https://{YOUR HOSTNAME}/Shibboleth.sso/Metadata`

-[Create an AskIT ticket][6] requesting your site Metadata be added to the IdP server.
+[Create a Cherwell ticket][cherwell] requesting your site Metadata be added to the IdP server.
 Attach the downloaded Metadata to the ticket.

 Once entered into IdP servers, the change takes about 15 minutes to propagate.